IBM/dbb-git-migration-modeler/docs/02-Setup.md

 When using a Db2-based MetadataStore, some configuration steps must be executed prior to using the DBB Git Migration Modeler.
 A Db2 database and the Db2 tables corresponding to the DBB-provided schema must be created.
 Instructions to create a Db2-based MetadataStore with DBB can be found in this [documentation page](https://www.ibm.com/docs/en/dbb/3.0?topic=setup-configuring-db2-zos-as-metadata-database) for Db2 z/OS and this [documentation page](https://www.ibm.com/docs/en/dbb/3.0?topic=setup-configuring-db2-luw-as-metadata-database) for Db2 LUW.

-The configuration to access the Db2-based MetadataStore with the DBB Git Migration Modeler is performed through the `DBB_MODELER_DB2_METADATASTORE_CONFIG_FILE`, `DBB_MODELER_DB2_METADATASTORE_ID`, `DBB_MODELER_DB2_METADATASTORE_PASSWORD` and `DBB_MODELER_DB2_METADATASTORE_PASSWORDFILE` properties.
+The configuration to access the Db2-based MetadataStore with the DBB Git Migration Modeler is performed through the `DBB_MODELER_DB2_METADATASTORE_CONFIG_FILE`, `DBB_MODELER_DB2_METADATASTORE_ID` and `DBB_MODELER_DB2_METADATASTORE_PASSWORDFILE` properties.
 These required properties are collected during the Setup phase, as described in the next section.
-The Setup script then suggests to use the `CheckDb2MetadataStore.sh` script to verify the correct connectivity to the Db2 database.
 Once the Db2 MetadataStore connection is correctly configured and checked, the DBB Git Migration Modeler is ready to be used with a Db2-based MetadataStore.

+As part of the Setup process, a validation is performed using the `CheckMetadataStore.sh` script, to verify that the DBB MetadataStore (whether it's a file-based or a Db2-based MetadataStore) can be used.

 ## Setting up the DBB Git Migration Modeler configuration